nettohadi/hadi-syahbal/posts/how-to-create-your-own-website-builder-part-1.md

 readTime: '3 min read'
 thumbnail: 'https://res.cloudinary.com/dhfbnshjv/image/upload/v1686481797/Screen_Shot_frontbuilder_zdpg5n.webp'
 ---
+<p class="tl-dr">📖 tl;dr: A web page created using a website builder is dynamically rendered based on a special kind of
+data.
+In its simples form, this data contains html structure and css styles.
+In this part, we will see how we could use that data to render a web page.</p>

 When you start dragging and dropping elements like buttons and images within a website builder, you're essentially giving instructions to the website builder on how your page will look like.
 These instructions, or preferences, are stored and